 The Korean Demilitarized Zone (DMZ)

-The DMZ, stretching along the 38th parallel, serves as a buffer zone between North and South Korea.
-It is one of the most heavily fortified borders in the world, and entry is strictly controlled.
-The area is a constant reminder of the division between the two countries and the ongoing tensions.
+The DMZ, that stretches right along the 38th parallel, is actually a demilitarized zone between North Korea and South Korea.
+This border is one of the most closely guarded international boundaries; it is also one of the most popular: even tourists are not allowed in without prior permission from the Israeli authorities.
+The area is a vivid illustration of the stress that exists between the two countries continually.

 Conclusion

-The Cold War had profound effects on Germany (Berlin) and Korea.
-In Germany, the Berlin Blockade, Airlift, and the construction and eventual fall of the Berlin Wall were significant events that symbolized the divide between East and West.
-In Korea, the Korean War and the creation of the Demilitarized Zone continue to shape the region’s political landscape.
+The Cold War had many impacts on Germany (Berlin) and Korea.
+In Germany some of the historical milestones include the Berlin Blockade, the Airlift that followed and the construction and its subsequent collapse of the Berlin Wall.
+In Korea, the division of Korea by development of the Korean War and the Demilitarized Zone is still influencing the region politically.